This post may contain affiliate links. Please see our disclosure policy.

 • Place the pot on medium-low heat.

-• Add the butter and mix well until melted.
+• Add the butter and stir well until melted.

 • Top with the milk a bit at a time, allowing the potatoes to soak up the liquid.